When Should An Invoice Be Issued?

 The effect of the reasoning in Palermo and Moschuk is to allow a defendant to argue that the limitation period has expired, prior to the expiry of the applicable number of years from the date of the invoice, where the plaintiff has unreasonably delayed delivery of the invoice.
 The reasoning in those cases does not support the argument made by the respondent in this case that commencement of the limitation period should be delayed based upon the prior delinquency of the defendant, particularly when the invoice in question was delivered within a reasonable period of time, and provided that payment was due within thirty days from its date.

-Per the jurisprudence, it appears that the requirement to issue an invoice without undue delay imposes a deadline of usual practices or a deadline of reasonableness.
+Per the various case decisions, it appears that the requirement to issue an invoice without undue delay imposes a deadline of usual practices or a deadline of reasonableness.
 Wait too long to issue the invoice and rights to pursue monies owed per the invoice may be lost.